 Robert Treat Paine continued to own 55 Commonwealth and lease it to others.

-During the 1923-1924 winter season, 55 Commonwealth was the home of Dr. Elisha Flagg, a physician, and his wife, Eleanor Amelia Marguerite Cecilia (Shattuck) Whitney Flagg.
+During the 1923-1924 winter season the Coolidges were living elsewhere and 55 Commonwealth was the home of Dr. Elisha Flagg, a physician, and his wife, Eleanor Amelia Marguerite Cecilia (Shattuck) Whitney Flagg.
 They had lived at 192 Marlborough the previous season.
 By the next season they had moved to 96 Beacon, and by the 1925-1926 season they were living at 23 Commonwealth.

 By 1926, 55 Commonwealth was the home of real estate trustee Richard Wheatland and his wife, Mary Kembie (Robinson) Wheatland.
 In 1925, they had lived at 81 Beacon.
 They also maintained a home in Topsfield.